 Creating a free, inclusive, and welcoming platform for emerging composers to hear their work publicly performed while building recognition and a portfolio

-Creating a mutually supportive space for composers and singers to develop their voice and skills
+Creating a mutually supportive space for composers, conductors, and singers to develop their voice and skills

 Broadening perception of who is and who can be a choral composer and engaging composers working across a variety of genres including those without formal and/or classical training